LinX64/AppsFact/README.md

-During my implementation and doing a bit research of which API and what best practice is perfect for offline caching, I ended up with [NetworkBoundResource](https://github.com/LinX64/AppsFactory/blob/master/app/src/main/java/com/example/appsfactory/util/NetworkBoundResource.kt) which is an inline function where we can handle all the situations with Flow inside the Respository.
+During my implementation and doing a bit research of which API and what best practice is perfect for offline caching, I ended up with [NetworkBoundResource](https://github.com/LinX64/AppsFactory/blob/master/app/src/main/java/com/example/appsfactory/util/NetworkBoundResource.kt) which is an inline function where we can handle all the situations with Flow inside the Repository.
 For instance, let's take a look at how we could implement the offline caching with this amazing `NetworkBoundResource`: